 Also, many Plan G policies may have lower rate increases from year to year than Plan F policies.
 It’s worth checking out so that you can consider which Texas Medigap plan best fits your needs and budget.

 The best time to buy a Medicare supplement is during the first six months after you enroll in Part B. This open enrollment window allows you to purchase any Texas Medigap policy without health underwriting.
 After this window expires, you may have to answer health questions when you apply.

 Our agency works with some of the best Texas Medicare Supplement Plan F and Plan G insurance companies, such as Aetna Medicare Supplements and Mutual of Omaha Medicare Supplements.
 There are over 30 great carriers offering comprehensive plans.
 Feel free to check out our reviews of these carriers.

 Texas Medicare Supplement Plan Features

 Medicare supplement plans in Texas have some common features.
 First, you can choose any doctor, no matter who your Medicare supplement carrier is.
-There are over 880,000 healthcare providers accepting Medicare in America.
+About 93 percent of healthcare providers in America accept Medicare.
 You can see any of these doctors at any time, regardless of which insurance company you purchased your Medigap policy from.